 "In the video we learn that sometimes artists of the era painted/drew insects from their imaginations based on what they knew about real insects.
-Using your knowledge about insects and the elements of art and principles of design, plan an artwork of an imaginary insect.
-Be sure to make intentional choices, develop sketches before beginning, and persevere through creative blocks."
+Using your knowledge about insects and the elements of art and principles of design, plan and develop sketches for an artwork of an imaginary insect.
+If you get stuck, consider looking at images of real insects for inspiration."

 Linked to Standard: Grades 7-8.
 Visual Arts.
 Creating.
 3. Refine and complete artistic work.
 Apply strategies to work through creative blocks.
-(7-8.V.Cr.03) Challenge Students:
+(7-8.V.Cr.03)

 "We learn in the video that because Asian porcelain had many desirable qualities, it was in high demand.
 Engage in a freewriting exercise to generate ideas about how materials in high demand might affect an economy.
-Then, think of our modern-day American society, and pick an object that is in high demand in today's society.
-Write about how this development does, or might, impact our economy."
+Then, think of our modern-day American society, and pick an object that is in high demand today.
+Write about how its production does, or might, impact our economy."

 Linked to Standard: Grade 7.
 Topic 2. b.
 Early East Asian societies, religions, and cultures-Ancient China, c.
 1600 BCE-500 CE [7.T2b].
 East Asia.
 2. Describe important economic, political, and religious developments in early Chinese history and evaluate the ways in which they are similar to or different from the characteristics of societies in other regions of the world.
-Challenge Students:

 "In the video we learn that European scientists and artists wanted to recreate Asian porcelain because it had many desirable qualities, like being thin, lightweight, and strong.
 Using the (predetermined ahead of time) materials here in the classroom, design your own piece of dishware, like a bowl, plate, or mug.
 Design your piece of dishware to be as lightweight, strong, and waterproof as possible."

 Linked to Standard: Grade 7.
 Technology/Engineering.
 MS-ETS1-7(MA).
 Construct a prototype of a solution to a given design problem.
-Challenge Students: